placebeyondtheclouds/pikvm-zero2w-eth/README.md

 Use cases:

-- To control a server with an old BMC firmware that has broken remote control feature
+- To control a server with an old BMC firmware that has broken remote screen feature
 - A jump device to Wake-on-LAN other devices
 - Building with off the shelf components as a safeguard against supply chain attacks